 Angioplasty or coronary artery bypass surgery?

 Coronary artery bypass grafting (CABG) is a successful but more invasive technique for restoring blood flow to the heart.
 The heart is usually stopped and chilled, and the patient is kept alive by a heart-and-lung machine.
-Usually strips of vein are removed from one or both of the patient's own legs (e.g., the great saphenous veins) to be used as bypass grafts .
+Usually strips of blood vessels are removed from 1 or both of the patient's own legs (e.g., the great saphenous veins) to be used as bypass grafts .
 Other blood vessels can be used instead of leg veins, such as those inside your chest (internal mammary artery) or your arms (radial arteries).

 The great advantage of angioplasty is that the artery is returned to normal size without resorting to major surgery.
 The drawback to angioplasty is restenosis.
-This is when the artery renarrows due to scar formation and possibly further plaque formation.
+This is when the artery re-narrows due to scar formation and possibly further plaque formation.
 The risk of a blood vessel experiencing restenosis is highest within the first 3 to 6 months after the procedure , and is far more likely after angioplasty than after a CABG.